2021 South Sandwich Islands earthquakes: Tectonic setting

 Over the previous century, eight other M 7+ earthquakes, including the M 7.5 foreshock, occurred within 250 km of the August 2021 M 8.1 earthquake.
 The largest of these previous earthquakes was a M 7.8 earthquake in May 1964.
 M 7+ earthquakes in the South Sandwich Island region have historically occurred at intermediate depths (broadly defined as 70–300 km depth).
-However, the largest earthquake in the region was a shallow (10 km deep) M 8.1 earthquake on June 27 1929 that was located approximately 450 km northwest of the of August 2021 M 8.1 earthquake along the northern boundary of the two plates.
+However, the largest earthquake in the region was a shallow (10 km deep) M 8.1 earthquake on June 27 1929 that was located approximately 450 km northwest of the epicentre of the August 2021 M 8.1 earthquake along the northern boundary of the two plates.
 None of these earthquakes are known to have caused fatalities due to their remote location.